 Strong management skills are increasingly important to technical professionals.
 Managing R&D projects, technological systems, technical organizations and resources, and other professionals requires management knowledge and skills.

 Engineers and scientists are faced with these challenges very early in their careers.
-Typically, within three to seven years after graduation, they find themselves addressing complex issues which necessitate that they play two roles simultaneously: the role of the specialist and the manager of technology.
-Those who choose the management path start moving toward management responsibilities while maintaining identity in their technical backgrounds - the Department of Engineering and Technology Management (ETM) has been designed for them.
+Typically within three to seven years after graduation, they find themselves addressing complex issues which necessitate that they play two roles simultaneously: the role of the specialist and the manager of technology.
+Those who choose the management path start moving toward management responsibilities while maintaining identity in their technical backgrounds.
+The Engineering and Technology Management Department (ETM) has been designed for them.

-The Department of Engineering and Technology Management addresses the needs of engineers and scientists whose objective is to advance to technical management positions in business, industry, or government.
-We also address the needs of those wishing to continue their engineering/technology management research-based studies while pursuing careers at either academic institutions or R&D organizations.
+ETM is a graduate department addressed to the needs of engineers and scientists whose objective is to advance to technical management positions in business, industry, or government.
+It also addresses the needs of those who are interested in continuing their studies toward a research-based career in engineering/technology management in academic institutions or R&D organizations.

 ETM draws on the strengths of the Maseeh College of Engineering and Computer Science, the School of Business Administration, and several other relevant academic disciplines.
-By utilizing the diverse faculty resources of Portland State University, the program offers the opportunity to study the human, technical, and analytical aspects of management.
+By utilizing the diverse faculty resources of the University, the program offers the opportunity to study the human, technical, and analytical aspects of management.

-Most of the courses in the program are offered during the evening hours to fit the schedule of practicing professionals.
+Most of the courses in the program are offered during the late afternoon and evening hours to fit the schedule of practicing professionals.